 - Is Cuba safe for senior travelers?

 - Cuba is generally safe for travelers, including seniors.
 But like any tourist destination, taking basic safety precautions is important.
-Make sure to read our Health and Safety Tips section.
+Make sure to read our Health and Safety Tips section to prepare properly for your journey.

 - What currency is used in Cuba?